 Experience and the occasional burnt finger taught you when the oven was hot enough.
 But, the temperature of the oven also varied with the strength of the fire, so Mom ALWAYS needed to test for doneness while baking.

 Instructions on how to convert oven temperatures, and the approximate wood stove oven temperatures for baking are provided below to help you obtain good baking results with a modern-day oven.

-Use the oven temperature guides and Grandma's dessert recipes should turn out fine.
+Use the oven temperature guides for baking, and Grandma's dessert recipes should turn out just fine.